ludocode/onramp/docs/virtual-machine.md

 Sets the size of the file to the given size.

-If the size is less than the current size of the file, the file is truncated: its size becomes that given and all data beyond that size is destroyed.
+If the requested size is less than the current size of the file, the file is truncated: its size becomes that given and all data beyond that size is destroyed.

-If the size is greater than the current size, the VM may ignore it and return 0xFFFFFFFC (not supported), or it may append zero bytes to the file until the size becomes that given.
+If the requested size is greater than the current size, the VM may ignore it and return `ERROR_UNSUPPORTED` or `ERROR_GENERIC`, or it may append zero bytes to the file until the size becomes that given.
 (VMs may internally optimize this to use sparse files.)

 Returns zero if successful.
 In case of success, the file's size matches that given.

-If the VM's maximum file size is less than the range of a 32-bit word (i.e. 4GB), the VM must return an error (such as 0xFFFFFFFC not supported) if the `size_high` argument is not zero.
+If the requested size is too large, the VM returns `ERROR_UNSUPPORTED` or `ERROR_GENERIC`.

+If some other error occurred in reading data, for example the storage device malfunctioned or file data is corrupted, the VM returns `ERROR_IO` or `ERROR_GENERIC`.